swiftbiosciences/primerclip/README.md

 to download the files needed for trimming primers with primerclip and performing targeted variant calling.

+__CHANGELOG__

+190130 merged "extchrnames" branch to master to fix issue with some chromosome names failing to parse.
+Primerclip should now parse arbitrary chromosome names successfully.

 __INSTALL PRE-COMPILED BINARY:__

 This binary is compiled for linux on x86_64 (Ubuntu 16.04).